JUMP TO RECIPE

 - Store in Fridge or FreezerHomemade coconut milk will keep for up to 3 days in the fridge. freeze the milk in ice trays and use coconut milk blocks as needed.
 Store this way for up to 2 months!

-Instead of discarding the “pulp” in the muslin bag, combine the coconut particles with sugar and various spices to make a fantastic Coconut Chai Body Scrub, which is one of my 5 Best Homemade Body Scrub Recipes.
+Instead of throwing away the “pulp” in the muslin bag, mix the coconut pieces with sugar and different spices to make a great Coconut Chai Body Scrub, which is one of my 5 Best Homemade Body Scrub Recipes.